ifmain/FlexiEmbed/README.md

 ## Contribution

 Contributions are welcome!
 If you have suggestions for improvement or have found bugs, please open an issue or a pull request.

+## License

+This project is licensed under the Apache License Version 2.0.
+For more information, see the `LICENSE` file in this repository.